napix/NapixServer/docs/conf.rst

 Configuration of the managers
 =============================

-The configuration source of a manager depends on its :class:`loader<napixd.loader.Importer>`.

 When the :class:`napixd.services.Service` instantiates a manager, it calls its :meth:`napixd.managers.base.Manager.configure` method with the configuration.
 The method is called with a :class:`napixd.conf.Conf` instance.